TrellixVulnTeam/swahilipython_SCMU/Doc/library/warnings.rst

-a new warning (e.g. set warnings to be raised as exceptions and check the operations raise exceptions, check that the length of the warning list continues to increase after each operation, or else delete the previous entries from the warnings list before each new operation).
+a new warning (e.g. set warnings to be raised as exceptions and check the operations raise exceptions, check that the length of the warning list continues to increase after each operation, or else delete the previous entries kutoka the warnings list before each new operation).

 .. _warning-ignored: